Chymyst/chymyst-core/docs/chymyst02.md

 What we have done is a simple refactoring of code in terms of a recursive function.
 This refactoring would be the same in any programming language and is not specific to chemical machine programming.

-As the chemical machine is embedded in Scala, we are allowed to inline the call to `reduceOne()` and to rewrite the code like this:
+Let us now inline the call to `reduceOne()` and rewrite the code as a self-contained function:

 ```
 def reduceAll[B](arr: Array[B], res: M[B]) =